 It could also have smaller new leaves, drop new and old leaves, and not look as healthy as it should.
 It will be prone to an attack by spider mites, a pest that loves plants that are suffering from a lack of humidity.

 How do you raise it?
 Create a microclimate by grouping all your plants together.
 As they are all transpiring, it will be higher in the immediate area.

 Use a pebble tray to raise the humidity around your plant as the water evaporates from the pebbles.

 Use a humidifier.
 There are lots of small ones that can be used in the vicinity of your plants or a whole-house humidifier can be added to your furnace.

 Too High Humidity

-On the other end of the spectrum, plants can suffer from too much humidity.
+On the other end of the spectrum, plants can suffer from too much.
 This could show up as powdery mildew or botrytis, both of which will kill your plants if not taken care of.

 There are some plants that will only do well in an enclosed terrarium, though an open terrarium also raises the humidity around the plants.

 If you do set up a terrarium, in the first few weeks, check it every day to make sure there isn’t too much condensation on the glass.
 This can lead to diseases because the humidity is TOO high.
 Tip the lid or remove it for a while to let the extra moisture out.
-Eventually, there will be a happy medium adn you can leave the lid on.
+There will be a happy medium and you can leave the lid on.

-I hope this helps you with humidity and your houseplants, especially as the temperatures drop and the furnace kicks on, removing every vestige of humidity from the house.
+I hope this helps you with humidity as the temperatures drop and the furnace kicks on.
 Your skin will let you know when the humidity is low.
 I may have already had the furnace running a couple of times this past week.
 Shhhhh….don’t tell my husband.
-He likes to wait as long as possible before the heater is turned on.
+He likes to wait as long as possible before the heat goes on.